 Here is a sizing guide and other great tips to review before you purchase.
 I think it’s ok to flex to a little bigger size if the price is right.
 If you are buying new, by all means, get sized and buy the right ones.
 Buying a pair that is too small, however, will reduce the effectiveness of the “floating effect” that snowshoes provide (and you’ll sink).

 Time to get out there!
 Here are a few more tips for getting started and making it fun.

 Crescent Moon launched an EVA soled snowshoe that I am super anxious to try.
-It’s lightweight design might even get me to sign up for a snowshoe race!
+[Update!
+Gear review here!]
+Their lightweight foam design might even get me to sign up for a snowshoe race!
 I have several pairs of different styles and sizes that my family wears, but this is the most innovative design I have seen yet.
 I’ve even seen photos of people using them on sand!
 Talk about a multipurpose, lightweight shoe!